Particles Frequently Asked Questions

 In the future we think the stack may look like this:

-1 Binary => 1 Particles => 10,000+ Scroll Languages
+1 Binary => 1 Particles => 10,000+ Scroll microlangs

-What's the difference between Particles and Scroll Dialects?
+What's the difference between Particles, Parsers Scroll?

 What is special about Particles?